soveda/CozmikC1zzl3/README.md

 Use this page to decode Casio CZ `.syx` patches into C1ZZL3 drafts, then open the result in Envelope Lab for final editing and sending.

+Current Import Lab features:

+- Light and dark mode toggle matching the Envelope Lab palette.
+- Larger `C1ZZL3 Import Lab` header and a clearer guided import workflow.
+- Drag-and-drop or file-picker import for Casio CZ `.syx` files.
+- Browser-side validation, patch summary, decoded data, and draft mapping.
+- Draft handoff into Envelope Lab in a new tab for final editing and card send.
+- Separate import page so CZ translation and envelope editing stay distinct.

+Import Lab flow:

+1. Open `C1ZZL3 Import Lab`.
+2. Drop in or choose a Casio CZ patch file.
+3. Review the validation, decoded summary, warnings, and mapped draft.
+4. Use `Open In Envelope Lab` to carry the draft into the main editor.
+5. In Envelope Lab, review the result, adjust if needed, and send or save it.

 ## How To Use The Editor